God, I Want to die

 I know my feelings can misrepresent reality.

-The more I believe the feelings to be true; the deeper and darker my pit will become.
+The more I believe the feelings to be true; the deeper and darker my pit becomes.

 Help me sense you are here with me and want to help me out of this dark hole.